tenable/integration-cscc/README.md

-# Tenable.io -> Google Security Command Center
+# Tenable.io -> Google Cloud Security Command Center

 This tool is designed to consume Tenable.io asset and vulnerability data, transform that data into the Google Security Command Center format, and then